Local Planning Strategy

 Hello Why is there no strategy for the higher rezoning of the residential areas that are within 400 metres of the Dalkeith activity centres?

-Dalkeith Resident and Property Owner asked almost 8 years ago
+Dalkeith Resident and Property Owner asked over 8 years ago

 Thanks for your question.
 The draft Local Planning Strategy does not propose any further growth in the area for a couple of reasons.
 Firstly, there is existing residential development potential within the activity centre (enabled by Scheme Amendment 192 in 2012).
 Also there is some diversity in the housing immediately around the centre, with a number of smaller lots, duplexes and villa style houses.
 If you’d like to see more residential density around the Dalkeith centre, please complete a survey or write a submission letting us know what you’d support.